sd694722/CPP-ALL-IN-ONE/README.md

     o Polymorphism

 **3. Define Class and Object in C++.**
+Class:

-    o Class in C++ is the building block that leads to Object-Oriented programming.
+Class in C++ is the building block that leads to Object-Oriented programming.
 It is a user-defined data type, which holds its own data members and member functions.

+Object:
-    o Object is an entity that have some properties, state and behaviour.
+Object is an entity that have some properties, state and behaviour.
 It is an instance of a Class.
 To use the data and access functions defined in the class, we need to create objects.
 When a class is defined, no memory is allocated but when an object is created memory is allocated.